Our mission, principles, and terms

 Historical consequence

-Today’s artists gain exposure by creating content— namely, art that engages directly with its audience.
-But while content has an advantage over past art, it loses once it’s in the past itself— which is why this century’s art seems so inconsequential.
+Today, artists gain exposure by creating content— namely, art that engages directly with their fans.
+But while content has an advantage over past art, it loses once it’s in the past itself— which is why this century’s art feels so inconsequential.

 To make history once again, artists must consciously refuse to be content creators.
-And so the Bobtail Yearlings will always make art for future audiences, first and foremost— even if this hurts us in the present.
+And so the Bobtail Yearlings aim to make art for a future audience, first and foremost— even if this hurts us with our fanbase in the present.

 Self-evaluation

-The second way is to imagine someone who knows or cares little about us, and then to ask: “Next to all that’s come before and all else that’s out there, is this a work they would study to benefit themselves?
-And could they enjoy it for the experience alone?”
+So to evaluate our works, we’ll imagine a fellow artist who cares little about us, and then ask ourselves: “Next to all that’s come before and all else that’s out there, is this a work they’d study to benefit their own talents?
+And could they enjoy it for its own sake?”

 Longevity